Current opportunities

 About You

-- View a full job description, including required skills and experience, here.
+- View a full job description, including required skills and experience here

 How to Apply

-Email a CV and covering letter to hr@aaf.co.nz by 5.00pm, Wednesday 4 June 2025.
+Email a CV and covering letter to hr@aaf.co.nz by 5pm, Monday 16 June 2025.

 Please note, we will begin interviewing candidates before the closing date for this role and encourage early expressions of interest.
 Only applicants with the right to work in NZ may apply.